Top Security Threats of Smartphones (2022)

-You might be surprised by the hidden security threats lurking inside your trusty mobile device in 2020.
+You might be surprised by the hidden security threats lurking inside your trusty mobile device.

 Luckily, you can still use your phone safely by staying informed and taking precautions.
-To that end, we rounded up 2020’s biggest threats to smartphone security, as well as some expert tips that will help you protect yourself, your phone, and your info.
-Beware of these mistakes that make your phone an easy target for hackers, too.
+To that end, we rounded up this year’s biggest threats to smartphone security, as well as some expert tips that will help you protect yourself, your phone, and your info.

-Connecting to Wi-Fi networks that do not require a password or use encryption is convenient when you’re in a pinch.
+Connecting to open WiFi networks that do not require a password or use encryption is convenient when you’re in a pinch.
 But doing so could allow anyone nearby to easily spy on all of your online activity, Pargman says.
-Even worse, a cybercriminal can create a phony Wi-Fi hotspot in order to trick users to connect to it and steal their data.
-For example, instead of going to your bank’s website, the Wi-Fi network could direct you to a page that looks just like it and swipe your password when you try to log in.
-“The safest approach is to only connect to Wi-Fi access points that you know and trust,” Pargman says.
+Even worse, a cybercriminal can create a phony WiFi hotspot in order to trick users to connect to it and steal their data.
+For example, instead of going to your bank’s website, the WiFi network could direct you to a page that looks just like it and swipe your password when you try to log in.
+“The safest approach is to only connect to WiFi access points that you know and trust,” Pargman says.
 “Don’t just connect to anything you find.”
 If you really have no choice, make sure you never do these things when using public Wi-Fi.

-Beware of apps that promise to monitor the activity of your loved ones and children—in reality, they are “designed to allow extremely invasive digital surveillance through a smartphone,” Pargman says.
+Beware of apps that promise to monitor the activity of your loved ones and children—in reality, they are spyware that is “designed to allow extremely invasive digital surveillance through a smartphone,” Pargman says.
 Abusers can use these apps to read texts and emails, track the phone’s location, secretly listen to nearby conversations, and take pictures, among other activities.
 Even less insidious apps can still collect data about what you do on your smartphone, Pargman says.
+While making your phone impossible to track can be hard, it’s still quite possible to do it to a certain extent to ensure safety.
 He suggests avoiding apps that request a lot of permissions or any permission having to do with accessibility.
 “Those permissions give apps the ability to read the text in other apps or control other apps—that’s a lot of power that can be abused,” he explains.
 Watch out for these red flags someone is spying on your computer, too.